 Unsupervised Re-Identification with Deep Learning

-In recent years, video-based re-identification has made great advances, because video sequences provide visual and temporal information that can be obtained using tracking algorithms in practical video surveillance applications.
+In recent years, video-based re-identification has made great advances.
+Video sequences provide visual and temporal information that can be obtained using object tracking algorithms in practical video surveillance applications.

 There is still a large gap between the unsupervised and supervised Re-ID.
 For example, the rank-1 accuracy of supervised ConsAtt has achieved 96.1% on the Market-1501 dataset, while the highest accuracy of unsupervised SpCL is about 90.3%.
 Recently, researchers demonstrated that unsupervised learning with large-scale unlabeled training data has the ability to outperform supervised learning on various tasks.